renovatebot/renovate/docs/development/local-development.md

 You need to have Python with `mock` installed for all tests to pass.
 Python 3 includes `mock` so that approach is recommended.

-You also need to make sure that you don't have a local `.npmrc` file that overrides npm's default registry.

 ### Jest